Bishop Allen Academy: Overview

-On the Report Card of Ontario's Secondary Schools, Bishop Allen Academy ranked 58/725 (as of March 2013), and within the past five years, the average ranking was 70/691.
-These rankings are based on the Literacy Test and the EQAO results.
-Bishop Allen Academy has received an overall rating of 8.1 out of 10 (in 2012).
+On the Report Card of Ontario's Secondary Schools, Bishop Allen Academy ranked 58/725 in 2013, and its average yearly ranking was 70/691.
+These rankings are based on Ontario Secondary School Literacy Test and EQAO results.
+Bishop Allen Academy received an overall rating of 8.1 out of 10 in 2012.

 Building

-Bishop Allen Academy has a two-storey 77,705 sq. ft. campus leasing the space formerly held by Kingsmill S.S. in an 11.5 acre land.
-It currently has 28 classrooms, four science labs, an expanded cafetorium formerly used by a quadrangle, a double gym that can be partitioned, three art rooms, a new library, guidance/administrative area, and a chapel.
-The school originally had a full-sized 400m race track and soccer/football field, but it was partially covered away with 30 portables; it has since been replaced with a lackluster 300m race track/soccer pitch.
+Bishop Allen Academy has a two-storey 77,705 sq. ft. campus leasing the space formerly held by Kingsmill S.S. in an 11.5-acre land.
+It has 28 classrooms, four science labs, an expanded cafetorium formerly used by a quadrangle, a double gym that can be partitioned, three art rooms, a library, a guidance/administrative area, and a chapel.
+The school originally had a full-sized 400m race track and soccer/football field, but it was partially covered with portables; it has since been replaced with a 300m race track/soccer pitch.